NeilUpadhayaya/Music-Notation-Software/README.md

 These scripts control the functions of restarting the software, creating a fade screen when you start the scene, and start/ restart sounds.

+**Arduino Code**

+![Image of Code] (Screenshot 2024-10-22 093651.png)

+This script allows the arduino to communicate with the computer by turning its inputs to selective keys on the keyboard.